 The practice of traditional Chinese medicine has been described as having three pillars; the institution/clinic, the TCM practitioner and home remedies or self-care.
 At the Midwest College there is attention to health promoting techniques that have been neglected in modern Chinese medicine.
 With a return to older traditions, patients are expected to take more responsibility for their own well-being as they are guided toward a healthier lifestyle.

 In Classic Chinese medicine, a preventive approach to care leads to the highest level of health a person can attain.
 The goal is to have the patient become so internally strong and adaptive to stress that they are capable of preventing many health problems before they occur, or resolving them at the earliest onset.
 Resilience is a significant aspect of vibrant health that can be promoted through the use of traditional Chinese medicine, modern nutraceutical supplements, and lifestyle counseling.

 Programs at the Midwest College return to a focus on the “root,” so that future diseases can be prevented and current problems do not become critical.
-This means a classical style practice where the Acupuncture and Oriental Medicine practitioner is a lifestyle counselor affecting the spirit and emotions to improve a patient’s sense of wellbeing; is an “ally” in the patient’s fight against disease and finally a “guide” helping the patient to make healthy choices to prevent complications and future problems.
+This means a classical style practice where the Acupuncture and Oriental Medicine practitioner is a lifestyle counselor affecting the spirit and emotions to improve a patient’s sense of well-being; is an “ally” in the patient’s fight against disease and finally a “guide” helping the patient to make healthy choices to prevent complications and future problems.

-Interns learn to view physical symptoms and signs as relatively superficial manifestations indicating the underlying energetic root.
+Student interns learn to view physical symptoms and signs as relatively superficial manifestations indicating the underlying energetic root.
 The sages of Chinese philosophy pointed out that human life must ultimately follow the flow of the Tao, our journey from birth to death.
 Students at the Midwest College provide comprehensive TCM care across the stages of life.
 They treat the presenting complaint while adjusting the underlying energetic flow to build health and improve the quality of life.